Considerations for Designing and Running an App in the Cloud

 Domain attribute of

 .cfapps.io in its HTTP response header.
-For example, an application at
+For example, an app at

-my-app.cfapps.io might be able to access the cookies for an application at
+my-app.cfapps.io might be able to access the cookies for an app at

-Clients connect to applications running on Cloud Foundry by making requests to URLs associated with the application.
-Cloud Foundry allows HTTP requests to applications on ports 80 and 443.
-For more information, see the Routes and Domains topic.
+Clients connect to apps running on PWS by making requests to URLs associated with the app.
+PWS allows HTTP requests to apps on ports 80 and 443.
+For more information, see Routes and Domains.

-For application management purposes, Cloud Foundry may need to stop and restart your application instances.
-If this occurs, Cloud Foundry performs the following steps:
+For app management purposes, PWS may need to stop and restart your app instances.
+If this occurs, PWS performs the following steps:

 termination signalto the root process that your start command invokes.